 The benefits of cutting-edge digital identity verification solutions have become clear as more and more organisations continue to adopt these platforms.
 In the financial services sector, in particular, the implementation of digital ID products has supported innovation in both start-ups and well-established high street banks.

-A number of digital identity trends are expected to develop over 2023 as financial firms work hard to overcome often complex challenges to better meet the constantly changing needs of their customers.
+A number of digital identity trends are expected to develop over 2023 as financial firms across the globe work hard to overcome often complex challenges to better meet the constantly changing needs of their customers.

 New fraud threats